jaminthorns/environment/README.md

 ## Syncing Configuration

 Configuration syncing is specified by the `config/sync.sh` script.
-It defines the bi-directional operations `copy` and `run`:
+Within it, you can use the the bi-directional operations `copy` and `run`:

 - `copy` allows you to specify a config folder and a destination folder.
 On `push`, files will be copied from the config folder to the destination folder.